 Currently Dave serves as the Chairperson of the Business and Information Systems Education and Future Business Leaders adviser at the Senior High School.
 Mr. Daubenspeck’s primary teaching responsibilities include: Advanced Placement Computer Science and Networking Administration.

 Mr. Todd M. Vaccaro

-Todd Vaccaro joined Abington School District as its Director of Athletics in August 2012.
+Todd Vaccaro joined Abington School District as its Athletic Director in August 2012.
 Prior to this Mr. Vaccaro was an English teacher for six years in the Belle Vernon Area School District in Belle Vernon, Pennsylvania as well as one year at McKeesport Area School District in McKeesport, Pennsylvania.
 He taught at both the middle school and high school level.

 During his time at Belle Vernon Area, he served as an assistant varsity football coach for three years.
 Additional coaching experience included middle school head coach for one season and varsity assistant coach for two years at Brownsville School District in Brownsville, Pennsylvania.
 In 2007, Mr. Vaccaro was co-defensive coordinator of the Pittsburgh Passion, a member of the Women’s Football Alliance.
 During that 2007 season, the Passion won the NWFA National Championship by defeating the Columbus Comets, 32-0.

 Mr. Vaccaro earned his Bachelors of Arts in English and secondary certification in 2005 from Washington and Jefferson College in Washington, Pennsylvania.
 He obtained his Masters of Education in Administration from California University of Pennsylvania in 2009.